GandhiCloudLab/terraform-gitops-cp-waiops-draft/readme-run-local.md

 This command will provision resources in mentioned cluster.

-## 5. Open ArcoCD
+## 5. Open ArgoCD

-1. Open the ArcoCD
+1. Open the ArgoCD

 <img src="images/argo-menu.png">

 2. ArgoCD Credentials

-UserName : admin
+- UserName : admin
-Passowrd : Is available in  `.test/stages/.tmp/argocd-password.val`
+- Passowrd : Is available in  `.test/stages/.tmp/argocd-password.val`

 3. View the Sync details of all the application created.